Constitutional monarchy: Continental Europe

 Poland developed the first constitution for a monarchy in continental Europe, with the Constitution of 3 May 1791; it was the second single-document constitution in the world just after the first republican Constitution of the United States.
 Constitutional monarchy also occurred briefly in the early years of the French Revolution, but much more widely afterwards.
 Napoleon Bonaparte is considered the first monarch proclaiming himself as an embodiment of the nation, rather than as a divinely appointed ruler; this interpretation of monarchy is germane to continental constitutional monarchies.
 German philosopher Georg Wilhelm Friedrich Hegel, in his work Elements of the Philosophy of Right (1820), gave the concept a philosophical justification that concurred with evolving contemporary political theory and the Protestant Christian view of natural law.
 Hegel's forecast of a constitutional monarch with very limited powers whose function is to embody the national character and provide constitutional continuity in times of emergency was reflected in the development of constitutional monarchies in Europe and Japan.

 Executive monarchy versus ceremonial monarchy

-There exist at least two different types of constitutional monarchies in the modern world — executive and ceremonial.
-In executive monarchies, the monarch wields significant (though not absolute) power.
+There exist at least two different types of constitutional monarchies in the modern world – executive and ceremonial.
+In executive monarchies (also called semi-constitutional monarchies), the monarch wields significant (though not absolute) power.
 The monarchy under this system of government is a powerful political (and social) institution.
-By contrast, in ceremonial monarchies, the monarch holds little or no actual power or direct political influence, though they frequently have a great deal of social and cultural influence.
+Semi-monarchy is a distinct regime type characterized by a collegial executive, a hereditary monarch with substantive powers who appoints the cabinet, dual cabinet accountability to both the monarch and the legislature, and the monarch's authority to dissolve the assembly.
+By contrast, in ceremonial monarchies, the monarch holds little or no actual power or direct political influence, though they frequently still have a great deal of social and cultural influence.